 Most of us at Twistlock come from enterprise backgrounds so we have a personal understanding of the importance of compliance to customers.
 We’ve not only helped shaped industry best practices including the Kubernetes CIS Benchmark and NIST SP 800-190, but also in thinking about how these technical recommendations map back to overarching standards like PCI and HIPAA.
 We were excited to see that the PCI Security Standard Council (which we’re a member of) recently published an update to the PCI SSC Cloud Computing Guidelines from their Cloud SIG.

-Container specifics in version 3.0
+Container compliance in PCI Guidelines version 3.0

 This 3.0 release of the Cloud Guidelines is the first major update in 5 years and includes new guidance on Containers, as well as other cloud related technologies.
 Section E.7 is specifically focused on containers and covers recommended practices for securing containers used in card processing systems.
 We’ll look at the specific recommendations later in this piece, but I first wanted to cover how we think about compliance settings and policies in the product generally.